 - The statute is usually identified by search engines as the first and original owner of the content, so your page will be behind the statute’s page as well as every other law firm page copying and pasting the same.

-Thus, your webpage will likely or rarely rank as you want and need it to in order to get the clients you want and need.
+Thus, your webpage will likely or rarely rank like you want and need it to in order to get the clients you want and need.

 Original, valuable content is what will rank you and introduce new leads.
 This means: